If you've ever thought to yourself, "I bet I could make my own pen," you would be write! (See what I did there?)

 Let's get started!

 In this example we will be adding wood to our casting.
 You can also create a pen with just ArtResin and ResinTint or Alcohol Ink.
-There are endless possibilities!
+There are endless possibilities and ideas.

 Here's what you'll need: